telliott99/CryptoQuickies/RSA_key_intro.md

 >>> e = 17
 >>>
 ```
-We have our numbers, let's make a key.
+We have our numbers, let's make a public key.

 ```
 >>> pub_key = rsa.PublicKey(n=n,e=e)